 You would first choose a date, and then choose a numerical value for the buffer days.

-Buffer days prevent a subscriber's first and second recurring order from falling too close together.
+Buffer days prevent a subscriber's first and second subscription order from falling too close together.

-Visit How do Buffer Days work with Recurring Orders? for more information on this feature.
+Visit How do Buffer Days work with Bold Subscriptions? for more information on this feature.

 Visit Fixed Weekly and Monthly Order Intervals Setup for detailed instructions.